We’ve all had them. The weak performance appraisal.

 You will get greater clarity around your role as manager within the performance management framework.
 You will also build your own confidence in giving feedback to develop performance in others and learn how to manage underperformance in the workplace if it occurs.

-This workshop is being offered in June 2022 – visit the ILM Open course to learn more and call us to secure your pace.
+Our next Leadership & Management Programme, which includes our Performance Management Workshop, commences May 2023.
+Visit the ILM Open course to learn more and call us to secure your pace.